BBlackwo/angular-router-angular-js-ui-router-hybrid/README.md

 # Angular Router AngularJs UI Router Hybrid

-This is a work in progress.
-See [guide/overview.md](./guide/overview.md) for more info.
+This repo is a [step by step guide](./guide/README.md) as well as a demo project on setting up a hybrid Angular Router and AngularJs UI Router hybrid app.

 ## Development server